yoyoberenguer/NE555-timer-/README.md

 ```
 * (v+ voltage on pin 5 and v- voltage on pin 2) and VCC = 5V

-These two voltages will be used to control the charge and discharge of the external capacitor C and will
+These two voltages are used for controling the external capacitor C and determine the operating voltage range
-determine the voltages range of the Capacitor C with `1/3 Vcc` and `2/3 Vcc` being the `minimum` and `maximum`
-values during the charge and discharge of the capacitor C through the resistors (RA & RB).
+(within `1/3 Vcc` and `2/3 Vcc`) during the charge and discharge of the capacitor C through the resistors (RA & RB).
-When MIN and MAX values are reach during the charging process, the comparators  will sequentially trigger two
+When 1/3 Vcc and 2/3 Vcc values are reach during the charging process, the comparators will sequentially trigger two
-signals, `RESET` and `SET` to the flip-flop in order to control the Transistor T1 (NPN 2n222) status (open/close).
+signals: `RESET` and `SET` to the flip-flop in order to control the Transistor T1 (NPN 2n222) status (open/close).

 ### Comparators U1A & U1B

 For this experimentation, the signals `TRIG` and `THRES` are wired together and will be used to simulate the
-external C capacitor with a triangular signal of 0 - 5v from a signal generator connected to these two pins.
+external C capacitance charhe & disharge process with a triangular signal of amplitude 0 - 5v from a signal
-The triangular signal will vary between the ground and +5v to simulate the capacitance charge and discharge.
+generator connected to these two pins.
-The pair TRIG and THRES will be adjusted with an offset of 2.5V to make sure the entire signal vary above the
+The pair TRIG & THRES will be adjusted with an offset of 2.5V to make sure the entire signal vary above the
 ground level.
 The signal can also be a sine with the same settings (0-5v) with a DC offset of 2.5 V

 For the comaparators, we are using the IC AS358 `in open loop` to behave like a comparator.
 The AS358 is a